 The Capacity Planning Summary card gives you a quick visual indication of usage and estimates when a meter, representing physical equipment or resources, will run out of capacity.
 This helps ensure that you have enough to run your workloads, and alerts you to take action when needed, to prevent a shortage from becoming an outage.

-Please note the following with respect to the Capacity Planning summary card:
+Please note the following with respect to capacity planning in HPE GreenLake Capacity Planning:

 - Capacity planning only applies to HPE services, not to public cloud services.